St Alphege Church, Solihull: Description

 The top section of the tower was constructed in 1470, much later on than the lower part, probably near the date of other 15th-century work, likely undertaken before the nave and aisles were completed.
 The original stone spire collapsed in 1757 and was rebuilt soon afterwards to a lesser height.
 The south aisle, owing to a structural weakness in the arcade and the pressure of the nave roof, collapsed in 1751 and was again rebuilt almost immediately afterwards, but the arcade and aisle again failed to resist the thrust of the roof and in 1939 were heavily shored with timber until the work of restoration was undertaken.

 There have been several restorations.
 In 1879 the west window was renewed and other repairs executed, including work to the roofs of the nave and aisles, which were stripped and rebolted.
+The work was carried out under the supervision of architect Edward Holmes.
 The chancel roof, which had suffered severely from the ravages of the deathwatch beetle, was reconstructed in 1933.
 At the apex of the spire is a weather-vane.

 In the church itself there are five chapels currently in use.
 At the far east end of the church, there is a crypt chapel, which was rededicated to the honour of St Francis in 2004, above which is the Upper Chapel dedicated to St Alphege, and it is here that the Blessed Sacrament is reserved.
 At the Tower crossing, there is a chapel dedicated to St Katherine of Alexandria. on the north side of the nave is the chapel of St Thomas Becket, a successor to St Alphege, and on the south side is the Chapel of St Antony of Egypt.